 - 1. The IIO protects the privacy of individuals involved in investigations while fulfilling the need to maintain public confidence by reporting on issues of public concern. - 2.
 The IIO treats all media outlets in a fair and equitable manner in the release of information. - 3.
 The IIO makes it a priority to respond promptly to media requests. - 4.
 IIO staff do not make comments or statements to the media or respond to media requests unless specifically delegated to do so.
-The CCD is the IIO's representative. - 5.
+The CCD is the IIO's representative, and the Media & Communications Liaisons (MCL) may assist at the CCD's discretion. - 5.
 The IIO reports to the public whenever the mandate to investigate is clearly met, including when deploying resources into communities, concluding investigations and disposition of matters before the courts.
-In cases where the mandate to investigate is not immediately evident, i.e., if a connection between the serious harm/death and police actions/inactions cannot immediately be determined, or if the extent of injuries sustained is unknown, the public will be notified of the investigation once those factors have been confirmed. - 6.
+In cases where the mandate to investigate is not immediately evident, i.e., if a connection between the serious harm/death and police actions/inactions cannot immediately be determined, or if the extent of injuries sustained is unknown, the CCD will determine if and when it is appropriate to publish a media release to notify the public or seek witnesses. - 6.
 The IIO reports to the public on a regular basis by providing information through the IIO website, including media releases and public reports.
-The IIO's social media channels (X, formerly Twitter, and Facebook) are used to provide notice of new information on the website.
-Releases and reports are augmented by media comments made by the CCD or delegate.
+The email distribution list to media representatives and IIO Facebook account are used to provide notice of new information on the IIO's website.
+Releases and reports are augmented by comments to the media made by the CCD or delegate.
 The website also provides information related to the administration of the IIO, answers to frequently asked questions, and publications including the IIO's annual reports and strategic plan. - 7.
-The IIO manages all public reporting through the Media & Communications Liaisons (MCL); the MCLs ensure that information on the website is reviewed and updated on a regular basis.
+The IIO manages all public reporting through the MCLs who ensure that information on the website is reviewed and updated on a regular basis.